C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras

 may be naturally considered as subalgebras of $\OO_{\TT_X}(\TT_X,\KK_X(J\cap I))$.
-These subalgebras coincide whenever $\varphi(I)X=XI$, and in general they are Morita equivalent with an equivalence established via the subspace
+They coincide whenever $\varphi(I)X=XI$, and in general they are Morita equivalent with an equivalence established via the subspace

-\end{thm} \begin{Proof} The first part of the statement is straightforward, cf. Definition \ref{definition of strange algebras}.
-To see the second part consider the algebra $\M_\TT(\TT)$ for $\TT=\TT_X$ (defined in Subsection \ref{2}).
-For any sub-$C^*$-precategory $\SS$ of $\TT$ we put
+\end{theorem} \begin{proof} The first part of the statement is evident, cf. Definition \ref{definition of strange algebras}.
+To see the second part consider the $^*$-algebra $\M_\TT(\TT)$ defined in Subsection \ref{2} for $\TT=\TT_X$.
+For any sub-$C^*$-precategory $\SSS$ of $\TT$ we put

 Then $\M_\TT(\KK(I))$ is a two-sided ideal in $\M_\TT(\TT)$, and $\M_\TT(L)$ is a left ideal in $\M_\TT(\TT)$ such that

 Indeed, since $L\subset \KK(I)$ we have $\M_\TT(L)\star \M_\TT(L)^*\subset \M_\TT(\KK(I))$, and the opposite inclusion follows from Lemma \ref{lemma on morita equivalence}.
 Similarly, $\M_\TT(\KK(XI))$ is a $^*$-subalgebra of $\M_\TT(\TT)$ such that